 Fixed asset investments in subsidiary undertakings are stated at cost less provision for impairment.
-If there is a subsequent change in the total consideration paid, such as a refund received from the seller, then the Company will recognise an adjustment to the acquisition price which will reduce the cost, and consequently the net book value, of that investment.
+If there is a subsequent change in the total consideration paid, such as a refund received from the seller, then the Company will recognise an adjustment financial liabilities.